Continuous Monte Carlo Graph Search: Preliminaries

 \begin{enumerate} \item \textbf{Selection (Tree Policy)}: In this step, the algorithm selects one of the tree nodes to be expanded next.
-This is done by starting from the root, and navigating to a child node until a node with at least one unexpanded child is visited.
-This is done using a selection criteria, whose goal is to balance the exploration-exploitation trade off. \item \textbf{Expansion}: In this step, MCTS expands the search tree by adding a (randomly chosen) unvisited child to the selected node from the previous step. \item \textbf{Simulation (Default Policy)}: After expanding the selected node, the newly added node is evaluated using a trajectory of random actions and computing the return. \item \textbf{Backpropagation}: In the final step, the computed return is propagated backwards through the navigated nodes, updating the statistics stored in each node. \end{enumerate}
+This is done by starting from the root and navigating to a child node until a node with at least one unexpanded child is visited using a selection criterion, whose goal is to balance the exploration-exploitation trade-off. \item \textbf{Expansion}: In this step, MCTS expands the search tree by adding a (randomly chosen) unvisited child to the selected node from the previous step. \item \textbf{Simulation (Default Policy)}: After expanding the selected node, the newly added node is evaluated using a trajectory of random actions and computing the return. \item \textbf{Backup}: In the final step, the computed return is backed up through the navigated nodes, updating the statistics stored in each node. \end{enumerate}

-For a more detailed description of the MCTS algorithm, the reader is referred to \citep{browne2012survey}.
+For a more detailed description of the MCTS algorithm, the reader is referred to \citet{browne2012survey}.